 What is the difference between a dressing and a vinaigrette?

 - A dressing is more of a sauce.
-It's typically cold and is used to coat salads and some cold vegetable.
+It's typically cold and is used to coat salads and some cold vegetables.
 Dressings are often based with thicker ingredients, like yogurt or mayonnaise.

 - Personally, I find them to be fairly interchangeable.
 So I suppose I could have called this Jalapeño Dressing.
 With either name, it's delicious!
 (Of course!)

-Enjoy this recipe, however you decide to use it!
+I hope you enjoy this Jalapeño Lime Vinaigrette recipe, however you decide to use it!